|

 Section 1.
 The Board of Directors shall -

-- have general supervision of the business, including the books, accounts, properties and monies of the Association;
+a. have general supervision of the business, including the books, accounts, properties and monies of the Association;

-- decide upon and pass upon all proof of disability, order assessments for indemnities and operating expenses when authorized thereto by an Annual or Special Meeting of the Association;
+b. decide upon and pass upon all proof of disability, order assessments for indemnities and operating expenses when authorized thereto by an Annual or Special Meeting of the Association;

-- approve all expenditures or disbursements of funds;
+c. review all expenditures or disbursements of funds;

-- perform such other duties as may be required to carry out the intentions and purposes of the Association.
+e. perform such other duties as may be required to carry out the intentions and purposes of the Association.

 Section 2.
 The Board of Directors may require a full and complete report of any officer at any time.